Best bike locks for mountain bikes 2023 – protect your MTB from being stolen

 How much protection do I need?

-With the exception of Hiplok’s just-in-case Z-Lok strap, all the locks here are rated to at least Silver level by independent testers Sold Secure.
-It’s not the most comprehensive test and there are locks that go far beyond the top Gold standard but it’s the one you’ll see quoted a lot and a decent guide for how long a lock will slow up thieves.
+With the exception of Hiplok’s just-in-case Z-Lok strap, all the locks here are rated to at least Bronze level by independent testers Sold Secure, and most are Gold and Diamond.
+It’s not the most comprehensive test but it’s the one you’ll see quoted a lot and a decent guide for how long a lock will slow up thieves.
 Note that we say “slow up” rather than “defeat”, as a determined, tooled-up bike thief will get through even the best bike locks eventually.
 If it’s enough to make the opportunists give up – or not even try – that’s a win.

 How much should I spend?